Skip to contents

 # B 12503.32 31.32062

-Note that your results may be slightly different due to the randomness in params.
+Your results may vary slightly due to randomness in the parameter sampling.

 # decision cost utility inc_cost inc_utility ICER status